erikjanwestendorp/UmbracoDocs/10/umbraco-cms/extending/section-trees/searchable-trees.md

 {% endtab %}
 {% endtabs %}

-A `SearchResultEntity` consists of a Score (a Float value) identifying its relevance to the search term, and the set of `EntityBasic` properties that all Umbraco objects share: eg Name, Id, Udi, Icon, Trashed, Key, ParentId, Path, Alias, AdditionalData.
+A `SearchResultEntity` consists of a Score (a Float value) identifying its relevance to the search term, and the set of `EntityBasic` properties that all Umbraco objects share: for example Name, Id, Udi, Icon, Trashed, Key, ParentId, Path, Alias, AdditionalData.

 #### Example implementation of ISearchableTree